kai0511/scParser/README.md

 2. *latent_rank*: an integer for the rank of the latent space for modeling celular variation;
 3. *cfd_rank* (optional): if not provided then *latent_rank* is used.
 It should be determined by parameter tuning in the previous step;
 4. *batch_num*: the number of batches used when SR2 is fitted with batch strategy.
 The parameter is considered only when *is_batch* is switched on.
 Its value is NULL by default.
 5. *is_batch*: indicating whether the batch strategy is on.
-By default, its value is FALSE,
+By default, its value is FALSE;
 6. *lambda1*: L2 penalty for latent representations for biological conditions;
 7. *lambda2*: L2 penalty for latent representations of cells;
 8. *alpha*: L1 penalty for latent representations of cells.